Regularity properties of free multiplicative convolution on the positive line: Introduction

 \section{Introduction}

-The notion of free independence, introduced by Voiculescu in \cite{Voiculescu1986}, has been the main object of numerous papers recently \cite{Popescu2018,Bercovici-Wang-Zhong2018,Helton-Mai-Speicher2018,Belinschi-Capitaine2017,Ejsmont-Lehner2017}, especially after the discovery of its connection to random matrix theory in \cite{Voiculescu1991}.
-Specifically, free probability provides us a method to calculate the limiting spectral distribution of random matrix ensembles of the form $X+U^{*}YU$ and $X^{1/2}U^{*}YUX^{1/2}$ where $X$ and $Y$ have given limiting spectral distributions and $U$ is the Haar unitary matrix.
+The notion of free independence, introduced by Voiculescu in \cite{Voiculescu1986}, has been the main object of numerous recent studies, especially after the discovery of its connection to random matrix theory in \cite{Voiculescu1991}.
+Specifically, free probability provides us a method to calculate the limiting spectral distribution of random matrix ensembles of the form $X+U^{*}YU$ and $X^{1/2}U^{*}YUX^{1/2}$ where $X$ and $Y$ are diagonal matrices having prescribed limiting spectral distributions and $U$ is the Haar unitary matrix.
 The limiting distributions of such ensembles are given by the free additive and multiplicative convolutions (denoted respectively by $\boxplus$ and $\boxtimes$), which are the distributions of the sum and the product of two free independent random variables with given distributions, and therefore the convolutions themselves have been extensively studied.
-The purpose of this note is to derive certain properties of free multiplicative convolution of two probability measures on $[0,\infty)$.
+The purpose of this note is to derive properties of free multiplicative convolution of two probability measures on $[0,\infty)$, namely its absolute continuity and typical behavior of its density.